arno-di-loreto/apihandyman.io/_posts/2021-09-01-surviving-my-first-recorded-live-coding-session-part-5.md

 # Recording, celebrating and recovering

 And after all that, working weekends and nights (I have a day job and a blog to handle), I was able to do the recording at last, and that went well on second take (the first one was 95% good but I forgot something just in the end... saperlipopette again).
-I did not really practice the full session before the actual recording, with more time to practice I should be able to do this session totally live without problem.
+I did not really practiced the full session before the actual recording, as I worked more on separated steps, but with more time to practice I should be able to do this session totally live without problem.
 By the way, final tips: don't forget to put you phone AND you computer in do not disturb mode in order to avoid unwanted notifications when giving or recording a presentation.

 I was really happy when it was at last done.